It doesn’t take much to trigger a leaky bladder — simply exercising,

 no belly incisions.
 In most cases, this is a minimally invasive procedure

 He added, “If the problem is weakened pelvic floor muscles, a bladder

 sling is an effective surgical option.”
 This same-day procedure

-involves a single 1 cm incision in the upper vagina.
-The surgeon places
+involves a single 1 centimeter incision in the upper vagina.
+The surgeon

-a net-like sling made of mesh to support part of the urethra or bladder
+places a net-like sling made of mesh to support part of the urethra or

 “Studies show this sling procedure has a cure rate of 71 to 97 percent

 at one year, and that rate is maintained at 5 years,” Dr. McNamara

 If you wish to schedule an appointment with

 Jeremiah McNamara, MD, call (303) 441-0587.